Students chatting at the Welcome to the herd event.

 Whether you are walking, wheeling, driving or bussing, UM promotes sustainable transportation options to and on our campuses.

 If you are driving to campus, please follow the signage to the B-Lot parking lot (google maps link).
-Parking will be availble in B-lot for all Welcome to the Herd guests from 3:00 p.m. onwards.
+Parking will be available in B-lot for all Ready to Roam guests starting at 3:00 p.m. on July 30, 2025.

 Info Fair | 3 - 8 p.m.